 Service revenues increased \$13.4 million, or 4.1%, to \$341.8 million for the six months ended June 30, 2020 as compared to \$328.5 million for the same period in the prior year.
-The increase in net service revenues reflects favorable impact from pricing and increased demand for services related to personal protective equipment used to provide protection against COVID-19, partially offset by the impact of the temporary closure at our Atlanta facility and the closure of the Willowbrook facility.
+The increase in net service revenues reflected a \$9.4 million favorable impact from pricing in our Sterigenics segment and \$6.4 million of increased demand for services related primarily to personal protective equipment used to provide protection against COVID-19 in our Nelson Labs segment.
+This was partially offset by a \$6.6 million impact of the temporary suspension of operations at our Atlanta facility and the permanent closure of the Willowbrook facility.